 Speaking of your health, you kick the bad habits like smoking cigarettes.
 Unless you want to pay double for your coverage, you need to let those cigarettes go.

 It is important to keep in mind that while you are in your 20’s these policies are going to be SUPER cheap.
 If you put off getting a policy then you are going to pay much more.
 For example, a person looking to get an over 50 life insurance policy will probably pay twice as much as what Tyler is paying.

 If you’re in your 20s, you have a huge advantage, you’re going to pay almost nothing for your life insurance, but even if you’re outside of your 20s (even WELL outside of your 20s) you can still get affordable life insurance coverage.

 There are thousands of different companies on the market, all of them can sell you a life insurance policy that they claim is “the best coverage available” but how are you supposed to choose between all of these companies and policies?
 This is why working with an independent agent is so important, we can help you navigate the murky waters of the life insurance journey.
-We don’t’ just represent one insurance company, we represent dozens of the most highly rated companies on the market.
+The joy of working whit us is you are actually working with 50 companies through one agent.

 There are millions of 20-year-olds that don’t have a life insurance policy, and for some of them, that’s okay.
 But there are millions of those that need a plan.
 If you’re one of those, don’t wait any longer.